HebiRobotics/hebi-cpp-examples/kits/daisy/README.md

 folder.
 These will allow you to load and save the `hex_config.xml` file and change a couple of the basic values in this file, as well as visualize their effects.
 You can also modify the file directly by hand.

+_Note that due to issues installing the Qt53dRender package on Ubuntu 18.04, the 3D rendered parameter GUI has temporarily been disabled and removed from the CMakeLists scripts.
+The 2D GUI has the same functionality and should be used instead._

 Note that the parameter file changed is the one _in the build directory_.
 You may want to consider backing up this file if you plan to rebuild.
 At build time,